agarwalp-14/PLL_ICDesign/README.md

 ![image](https://user-images.githubusercontent.com/86144443/127772225-a44daaae-626a-4a19-a8b6-509f7ab8051f.png)

   These simple commands are used to extract the parasitics from the layout.
+We extract the parasitics to a spice file using command *ext2spice*
   Here we mention rthresh and cthresh ass 0 because we want to extract all the resistive and capacitive parasitics that are greater than 0.

   ![image](https://user-images.githubusercontent.com/86144443/127772419-ccd716dc-5828-491b-a815-b75be4ede581.png)